Air Defense

 Sources: Sentinel A4 | Lockheed Martin - First radar completed

-Lockheed Martin said it delivered the first Sentinel A4 radar from Low-Rate Initial Production 2 to the U.S. Army.
+Lockheed Martin said it delivered the first Sentinel A4 radar from Low-Rate Initial Production 2 to the U.S. Army and completed the first phase of initial operational test and evaluation.

 Sources: Lockheed Martin Delivers First Sentinel A4 from LRIP 2, Advances Toward Full-Rate Production